 We have been reflecting on the suffering of the apostle Paul as he is in chains as a Roman prisoner.
-Instead of focussing his efforts on getting out of the life threatening situation, he reviews with his readers the wonderful benefits that have come from his ordeal.
+Instead of focusing his efforts on getting out of the life-threatening situation, he reviews with his readers the wonderful benefits that have come from his ordeal.

 Two men look out through the same bars:

 One sees the mud, and the other stars.

 Both people are in the same cell and while one chooses to focus on the difficulties of his imprisonment, the other look up to the beautiful stars and is reminded of his Creator and His power and wisdom.

 If the Lord cannot be exalted in the midst of your suffering then you need to pray for its removal.
 However, be careful about what you ask for.
 You may be wishing to be removed from the place of immense influence for the Lord.
 Think again of how you may be used right where you are.
 Ask yourself, "Who can be brought to Jesus by watching how I handle my problems?"

 Often the Lord places a child of His in the hospital in order to bring the Gospel to some person in great need of the Saviour.
 A dear friend of mine who struggled greatly with poor health was admitted to the hospital again and again.
 During every admission and time in hospital, my friend found people to whom he could tell the Good News.